-- Use only the specified brake fluid; otherwise, the rubber seals may deteriorate, causing leakage. - Refill with the same type of brake fluid.
+- Use only the specified brake fluid: otherwise, the rubber seals may deteriorate, causing leakage. - Refill with the same type of brake fluid.
 Adding a brake fluid other than DOT 4 may result in a harmful chemical reaction. - Be careful that water or dust does not enter the brake fluid reservoir when refilling.
 Water will significantly lower the boiling point of the fluid and may result in vapor lock, and dirt may clog the ABS hydraulic unit valves.

-brake system for leakage.
-If the brake fluid level goes down suddenly, have a Yamaha dealer check the cause before further riding.
+fluid level goes down suddenly, have a further ridina.

+Yamaha dealer check the cause before